opencadc/storage-inventory/tantar/README.md

 The database is specified in the JDBC URL.
 Failure to connect or initialize the database will show up in logs and cause the application to exit.

+The _buckets_ value indicates a subset of inventory database and back end storage to validate.
+This uses the Artifact.storageLocation.storageBucket values so the exact usage and behaviour depends on the StorageAdapter being used for the site.
+There are two kinds of buckets in use: some StorageAdapter(s) use a short string of hex characters as the bucket and one can prefix it to denote fewer but larger buckets (e.g. bucket prefix "0" denotes ~1/16 of the storage locations; the prefix range "0-f" denotes the entire storage range).

+Note: This does not really belong here, but tantar has specific temporary code to support this: the AD StorageAdapter uses archive name as the bucket, so there is no prefixing to subdivide further and no range of buckets: just a single bucket (archive) per tantar instance.

-The StorageAdapter is a plugin implementation to support the back end storage system.
+The _StorageAdapter_ is a plugin implementation to support the back end storage system.
 These are implemented in separate libraries; each available implementation is in a library named cadc-storage-adapter-{impl} and the fully qualified class name to use is documented there.

-The SQLGenerator is a plugin implementation to support the database.
-There is currently only one implementation that is tested with PostgeSQL (10+).
+The _SQLGenerator_ is a plugin implementation to support the database.
+There is currently only one implementation that is tested with
+PostgeSQL (10+).
 Making this work with other database servers in future may require a different implementation.

-The inventory schema name is the name of the database schema used for all created database objects (tables, indices, etc).
+The inventory _schema name_ is the name of the database schema used for all created database objects (tables, indices, etc).
 This currently must be "inventory" due to configuration limitations in luskan.

+The _ResolutionPolicy_ is a plugin implementation that controls how discrepancies between the inventory database and the back end storage are resolved.
+The policy specified that one is the definitive source of information about the existence of an Artifact or file and fixes the discrepancy accordingly.
+The standard policy one would normally use is _org.opencadc.tantar.policy.InventoryIsAlwaysRight_: an Artifact in the database indicates the correct state and a file without an Artifact should be deleted.

+To support a read-only storage site where files are added or removed out-of-band, one must use the _org.opencadc.tantar.policy.StorageIsAlwaysRight_ policy.
+This policy will never delete stored files but it will delete Artifact(s) from the inventory datbase that do not match a stored file (including generate a DeletedArtifactEvent that will propagate to other sites), create new
+Artifact(s) for files that do not match an existing one, and may modify Artifact metadata in the inventory database to match values from storage.
+This policy makes the back end storage of this site the definitive source for the existence of files.

 Additional java system properties and/or configuration files may be requires to configure the storage adapter.